Children investigate quantity to 10.

 Personal and Social Responsibility

-- Works cooperatively and respects the rights of others
+- Children Work cooperatively and respects the rights of others.

 The children will be engaged in center time where they will freely choose their centers and explore the materials creatively.The children will be given many opportunities to share and listen to the teacher and their classmates.
 They will participate in sharing circle, group story time and teacher directed lessons.